ccdmb/catastrophy/README.md

 This is useful when evaluating your organism, because it might have characteristics of multiple classes (or be so dissimilar to any class that the distance is meaningless).

+## Citation and further information

+The CATAStrophy method and trophic classification systems is described [here](https://doi.org/10.3389/fmicb.2019.03088):

+James K. Hane, Jonathan Paxman, Darcy A. B. Jones, Richard P. Oliver and Pierre de Wit (2020).
+"CATAStrophy", a Genome-Informed Trophic Classification of Filamentous Plant Pathogens – How Many Different Types of Filamentous Plant Pathogens Are There? _Frontiers in Microbiology_. doi: [10.3389/fmicb.2019.03088](https://doi.org/10.3389/fmicb.2019.03088)

 ## Installing

 CATAStrophy is a python program which can be used as a python module or via a command-line interface.